Thalamus: a brain-inspired algorithm for biologically-plausible continual learning and disentangled representations: Related Work

 \section{Related Work}

 Our work adds to a growing continual learning literature, we refer the reader to recent reviews \citep{hadsell_embracing_2020, parisi_continual_2019}, and only discuss papers of specific relevance to our algorithm.
 Continual learning of unlabeled tasks: several methods have been proposed for continual learning when task boundaries and task identities are not known and most methods use a variational inference approach \citep{rao_continual_2019, zeno_task-agnostic_2021, achille_life-long_2018} to infer tasks and map current data points to a categorical variable representing task identity.
 Most methods require learning a task inference network to a latent space, running inference on the latent space and decoding to output.
 To handle new tasks, they keep a buffer of unexplained data points and instantiate a new categorical task once the buffer fills.
-In contrast, Thalamus relies on simply training a network to solve a given task.
-Task inference is done by inverting the network computations, presumably through the same credit assignment mechanisms that underlie learning in the brain, though these are yet to be fully understood.
+In contrast, Thalamus relies on simply training a network to solve a given task, and task inference is done by taking gradients through its computations.
 The shape of the latent space inferred by latent updates is fully specified by the forward network weights.
 Additionally, by using a continuous vector to represent tasks, it can handle an open ended number of tasks naturally.
 A critical difference is that these methods are unable to handle contextual behavior which maps the same input to different outputs in different contexts.

 Thalamus is intimately related to the theory of predictive coding in neuroscience \citep{rao_predictive_1999} and our gradient descent updates to the thalamus vector are conceptually similar to propagation of prediction errors.
 The algorithm also connects to adaptive learning from behavioral science \citep{yu_adaptive_2021}, and to perspectives in neuroscience that consider learning as interaction between learning in the ‘weight space’ and ‘activity space’ \citep{sohn_network_2021, heald_contextual_2021}.
 Our work instantiates these concepts by learning by using gradient descent for latent updates.
 Similar use of gradient descent to update latent variables was proposed as model for schizophrenia by \cite{yamashita_spontaneous_2012} and more recently to retrieve language instructions for cognitive tasks \citep{riveland_neural_2022}.
 Our work uses these methods as a component in a continually learning agent to learn disentangled representations.